Skip to Main Content

 The Chase Family Grant for Visiting Graduate Scholars

-Applications will Re-Open in May 2024
+Applications will Re-Open in Fall 2024

 The story of the Chases in Florida began in 1878 when Sydney Octavius Chase (1860-1941), having read about orange groves in Scribner's Magazine, came to Florida from Philadelphia.
 His brother, Joshua Coffin Chase (1858-1948), joined him in 1884 and together they formed Chase and Company that year.
 The citrus enterprise eventually involved all of the family over several generations.